zkmkarlsruhe/YoloOSC/README.md

 alias yoloosc="/Applications/YoloOSC.app/Contents/MacOS/YoloOSC"
 ~~~

-Reload the shell and application can now be invoked via:
+Close and reopen the shell.
+The application can now be invoked via:

 ~~~
 yoloosc -v --device 1